czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 Amanda looked at her quizzically.
 "What do you mean?" she said, "You don't know what happened?"

 "No, I just showed up here after lunch and the police took me in immediately for questioning.
-I assume there was some crime&hellip; was it serious?"
+I assume there was some crime… was it serious?"

-"They found&hellip; a body."
+"They found… a body."

 Beth was stunned.
 "Someone died?"